Published on April 24, 2020 by Morgan Black

 What is your favorite part about working with law students?

-Honestly just engaging with students from different backgrounds and with different perspectives and life experiences about some of the legal issues we face today.
+Honestly, my favorite part about it is just engaging with students from different backgrounds and with different perspectives and life experiences about some of the legal issues we face today.
 I enjoy our students both in and out of the classroom and consider myself fortunate to be at a school that values these relationships.

 What do you look forward to in your new role come fall?